Catching Mice The Humane Way: How To Set A Mouse Trap

 Congratulations!
 You’ve caught your first mouse.
 Now what?

-- Handle with Care: Wear gloves when handling the trap.
+Wear gloves when handling the trap.
 This protects you and keeps your scent off the trap, making it more effective for future use.

-Tips For Success With Live Mouse Traps
+Tips For Success With Live Traps for Mice

 - Use Multiple Traps: If you suspect you have more than one mouse, set up several traps around your home.